 How is the imputed rental value calculated?

-The imputed rental value is 60–70% of the amount that a tenant would have to pay to rent the property.
-The imputed rental value is calculated on the basis of the tax value of the property and the imputed rental value rate in the respective canton, less mortgage interest and any maintenance costs (a flat rate of 20% of the imputed rental value).
+The imputed rental value is 60–70% of the amount that a tenant would have to pay to rent a comparable property.
+The imputed rental value is derived from the tax value of the property, which amounts to approximately 70% of the market value.
+For condominiums, the imputed rental value is around 4.25% of the tax value, while for single-family homes it is approximately 3.5% of this value.

+If interest rates rise, the mortgage interest payable increases, which can also reduce income tax as more can be deducted from taxable income.
 The extent to which owners would or would not benefit from abolition of the imputed rental value therefore depends on their individual situation.

 What would abolition of the imputed rental value entail?